Chi Muoi Lo: As a director & producer

 Lo's debut as a film director and producer is Catfish in Black Bean Sauce.
-The film was named to Variety's "Top 50 of 2001 Limited-Release Winner At The Box Office" list.
+The film was named Variety's "Top 50 of 2001 Limited-Release Winner At The Box Office" list.
 The film won the Grand Jury Award at the 1999 Audience Award for Best Narrative Feature Florida Film Festival and Best Screenplay Award at the Newport Beach Film Festival.
 Catfish was named Best Feature Film and Audience Favorite at the WorldFest-Houston International Film Festival.
 Lo is the owner of Black Hawk Entertainment, Inc. production company since 1998.
-Lo is currently producing the drama series Life in Threes which he has also written.
+Lo is currently producing the drama series Life in Threes which is based on his novel of the same name.

 As an entrepreneur

-Lo is the founder of Actor's Consortium and served as its artistic director from July 2002 through May 2005.
+Lo is the founder of the Actor's Consortium and served as its artistic director from July 2002 through May 2005.